SCBI-ForestGEO/Dendrobands/resources/workflow_biannual_survey.md

-# Workflow for dendroband biannual survey
+# Workflow for spring dendroband biannual survey

 1. Prepare data sheets for field, and make sure you have a blank data entry form for office.